 The first step you will need to take is to make sure your base metal plates are flush and lined up the way you want them.
 You will need to lay down tack at both ends to keep them positioned properly.

 While you weld, your torch should be moving up and down slightly.
-This will makes sure the heat gets distributed evenly from one side to the other of the joint.
+This will make sure the heat gets distributed evenly from one side to the other of the joint.

 Keeping an even distribution will prevent your plates from moving too much and keep your molten metal from moving around too much or rolling toward the bottom of the joint.
 This will help the metal solidify more quickly.

-This position will require a lot of skill.
+This position will require a lot of skills.
 You will want to practice a lot before you use this position on anything important.